 |Pupils in the Junior School (First to Third Form) study a broad range of subjects with the objective of providing a solid academic foundation and enabling opportunities for all pupils to achieve across a range of subject areas.

-All pupils in the Junior School attend lessons in: Art, Biology, Chemistry, Design Technology, Drama, English, French, Geography, History, Information Technology, Mathematics, Music, Physical and Education, Physics and Religious Studies.
+All pupils in the Junior School attend lessons in: Art, Biology, Chemistry, Design Technology, Drama, English, French, Geography, History, Computing , Mathematics, Music, Physical and Education, Physics and Religious Studies.
 In addition, First Form pupils experience library skills lessons whilst pupils in the Second Form and beyond study Spanish as an additional language.
 Specific PSHE lessons are provided to all First and Second Form groups and EAL (English as an Additional Language) is also available.

 The GCSE years in our Middle School (Fourth and Fifth Form) are ones of increased academic momentum.
-Pupils choose three option subjects at the end of the Third Form, and at least one modern foreign language (in nearly all cases), to go with compulsory core GCSEs (Maths, English, Science, religious studies), with a possible combination adding to 11 GCSEs.
-All compulsory subjects are taught in subject-specific sets, with five or six sets in each core GCSE subject.
+Pupils choose three option subjects at the end of the Third Form, and at least one modern foreign language (in nearly all cases), to go with compulsory core GCSEs (Maths, English, Science, religious studies), with a possible combination adding to 10 GCSEs.
+Core subjects are generally taught in subject-specific sets, with five or six sets in each core GCSE subject.
 In this way we believe the College is an optimal size, being big enough to offer a wide choice of options and appropriate setting, but small enough to offer good pastoral care and academic oversight.

 All Sixth Form students at Denstone study three or four subjects in their Lower Sixth, with most opting to continue with three subjects in the Upper Sixth.
 There are currently 21 different subjects available in the Lower Sixth, alongside the recently established EPQ (Extended Project Qualification) available within the College’s activities programme.
 Overseas students can also participate in additional lessons leading to the widely recognised International English Language Testing System (IELTS) certificate.
 As students look ahead to life beyond Denstone they can take advantage of a vast array of support in their important UCAS decisions, with specialist staff such as the Head of UCAS and Careers and Oxbridge Admissions Tutor available to offer guidance alongside academic tutors and subject staff.